roipeker/just_motion/README.md

 ## why?

-Why not? well, the basic difference with `Tweens` is that the change in value looks much cooler, it feels more "organic, while Tweens are more "mechanic".
+Why not? the basic difference with _Tweens_ is that the change in value looks much cooler, it feels more "organic, while Tweens are more "mechanic".

-`motion` is not based on `Durations` and interpolated values from 0-1, but rather on distance between the current value and the target value.
+`just.motion` is not based on `Duration` and interpolated percentage values from 0-1; but rather on distance between the current value and the target value.

-On the other hand, it doesn't need a Ticker provider, nor a huge set of Implicit widgets.
-Also no need for AnimationControllers.
+On the other hand, it doesn't need a Ticker provider, nor Implicit widgets to compensate the code boilerplate.
+Also, no need for `AnimationController`.

 There's a single internal Ticker, that manages it's own state based on the auto-subscribed `MotionValues`.
 When there're no active motions, it just stops.